Launch offer

 Crypto prop trading vs trading your own account

 Trading your own account means full control and full personal financial exposure.
 You keep all profits and absorb all losses.
+There are no drawdown rules, no daily loss limits, no rules about minimum trading days.

 For a detailed comparison of the two models, see: Funded trading vs leverage trading